sparkslabs/pyxie/site/src/index.md

 Check back in a couple of months time :-)

 It IS getting there however, and feedback, usecases, devices very welcome.

+Specifically:

+* Supports variables, sequence, and assignment
+* while loops controlled by expressions, possibly involving variables
+* while loops can contain break/continue which allows "if" style functionality
+* Also have basic conditional operators like "==", "!=", etc.
+* This means we can almost start writing useful programs, but in particular can start creating simplistic benchmarks for measuring run speed.

 ## Influences